 Thus we often refer to 25(b) products as “minimum risk pesticides”.
 The EPA does not regulate minimum risk pesticides under the Federal Insecticide, Fungicide & Rodenticide Act (FIFRA) as it does registered pesticides.
 For the most part we consider minimum risk pest control products to be generally safe for humans & wildlife.

 Always do your research on your target pest.
 So you will be most prepared to make an effective Integrated Pest Management (IPM) strategy.
 By using IPM, you’ll identify any solutions for your garden or household pest that prevents pesticide usage.

 For some uses, minimal risk or organic pest control products may be appropriate.
 Use caution as with any pesticide.
 Sometimes EPA registered pesticides are more appropriate for certain persistent pest issues like household ant & rat control.
 Unfortunately nature doesn’t provide the exact chemicals we rely on for acceptable levels of control of Portland rats and ants.
 Nevertheless, using IPM to control rats & ants will ensure safety for people, pets, and pollinators if used consciously & cautiously.
-Alternatively, for spiders there are a multitude of effective all natural pest control products for your IPM strategy.
+Alternatively, for spiders there are a multitude of effective all natural pest control products available for your IPM strategy.